Wear a mask for you and your neighbor

 The Centers for Disease Control and Prevention and Washington’s Department of Health each recommend people wear cloth masks away from home.
 Health scientists have found in several studies that even homemade masks provide some protection.
 They help limit the particle dispersion from coughs, sneezes and exhalations.
 Because COVID-19 can seemingly be spread by people who never experience symptoms, all people who are able, sick or strong, should wear masks in public.
 Grocery-store trips, mass transportation and waiting rooms all unavoidably bring people into tight shared spaces.

-, free of charge, via federal CARES Act funding.
 Masks can be hard to come by for many households.
 Disposable masks are back-ordered from many suppliers.
 Sewing machines are tricky to master, and store-bought cloth masks cost money.
 Whole Foods announced Thursday that it would give disposable masks to all shoppers, which is a canny way to attract customers and an excellent public-health contribution.
 Church and community groups throughout Washington have stepped up with mask donations, some via a drive organized by Lt.
 Gov. Cyrus Habib.

 These efforts deserve praise, as does every resident who masks up whenever heading out during this time of great need.
 Wear a mask.